diku-dk/dpp-e2024-pub/README.md

   Systems](https://htor.inf.ethz.ch/publications/img/hoefler-scientific-benchmarking.pdf)
   (we benchmark much simpler systems and don't expect anywhere near this much detail, but it's useful to have thought about it)

+## Acknowledgements

+NVIDIA has donated GPUs used for teaching DPP for several years.

+Thanks to Filippa Bill for the hedgehogs.